 Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.

-Cover your mouth and nose and cough or sneeze into your sleeve.
+Cover your mouth and nose and/or cough or sneeze into your sleeve.
+Practice hand hygiene after coughing or sneezing.
 It may prevent those around you from getting sick.